 Product and service announcements are reviewed and designated for a particular department (i.e., marketing, human resources, technology solutions, etc.).
 If an announcement is of special interest, editors may ask for more information for broader treatment.

-The editor prefers that announcements and press releases be sent via email, either within the body of the email message or as an attached Microsoft Word document.
+The editors prefer that announcements and press releases be sent via email, either within the body of the email message or as an attached Microsoft Word document.
+Send an email to Toni Lapp, senior editor.

 If mailed, send to BankNews, P.O.
 Box 29156, Shawnee Mission, KS 66201-9156.